 Checkout rules ↑ Back to top

-This setting allows you to subscribe the customers to different AWeber lists depending on the products they purchase during checkout.
+This setting allows you to subscribe to the customers to different AWeber lists depending on the products they purchase during checkout.
 Optionally, you can also add or remove subscriber tags to these customers.

 After defining at least one checkout rule, the subscription checkbox field will appear after the “Terms and conditions” in the checkout form.
 Only the customers that check this field will be subscribed to your AWeber lists.

 Before defining the checkout rules, it’s important to take into consideration the following tips: